mueller599/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a first-year PhD student in the Sociology program at The Ohio State University.
+I am a first-year PhD student in the Sociology program at The Ohio State University studying gender and social movements.
+My research focuses on inequalities by gender and how people mobilize to challenge these inequalities.
+I am currently working on a study on the state of contemporary feminism in a post-Roe U.S.